Phytophthora Stream Monitoring

 Early Detection

-Western Washington is a “high risk” area for diseases caused by P. ramorum and other Phytophthora species because of favorable environmental conditions and the abundance of susceptible host plants in wildland and urban areas.
+Western Washington is a “high risk” area for diseases caused by P. ramorum and other Phytophthora species due to favorable environmental conditions and the abundance of susceptible host plants in wildland and urban areas.

 The spread of P. ramorum into the landscape could trigger a series of quarantines that would have a significant economic impact on the horticulture and forest products industry.